-- 29. Some local authorities have extended their trading activities and direct labour building departments far beyond the scale needed to fulfill their legitimate duties.
-They have done so using rate-payers' money, often very wastefully, and to the grave detriment of many small firms, particularly in the hard pressed building industry.
+- 10. Some local authorities have extended their trading activities and direct labour building departments far beyond the scale needed to fulfill their legitimate duties.
+They have done so using rate-payers money, often very wastefully, and to the grave detriment of many small firms, particularly in the hard pressed building industry.
 The accounts they keep and publish are notoriously inadequate.
-We are alarmed by Labour Party proposals to extend such local authority activities even further. - 30.
-The Conservative Party has undertaken to repeal any powers enabling direct labour organisations to extend their work outside the areas in which they are currently entitled to operate. - 31.
-Where direct labour departments exist the Party is committed to their being established as separate trading services, with their contracts subject to competitive tender.
-Final accounts on each contract must be fully itemised, including overheads and be submitted within a defined period. - 32.
-Into activities carried out more effectively by private enterprise.
+We are alarmed by Labour party proposals to extend such local authority activities even further. - 11.
+The Conservative Party has undertaken to repeal any powers enabling direct labour organisations to extend their work outside the areas in which they are currently entitled to operate.

+Where direct labour departments exist we are committed to their being established as separate trading services, with their contracts subject to competitive tender.
+Final accounts on each contract must be fully itemised, including over heads and be submitted within a defined period.